All Episodes

 He's still in pain.

-He's throwing up constantly.
+He's throwing up rather constantly.

 He's very much too weak to talk, and I am led to understand is on some form of life support.

-and the turret melt business, all the rest of it.
+Possibly some suggest local modification you recall all of that, the turret development business, all the rest of it.

 This is why he went to Miami.

-Earlier this year, when the turret melt business began, Richard was consulting with a very well-known
+Earlier this year, when the turret development business began, Richard was consulting with a very well-known state scientist whose name you would recognize.

-state scientist whose name you can recognize, or I to give it to you, I will not.
+Were I to give it to you, I will not.

-Richard received a letter from this scientist, and I'm going to in part read to you right now.
+Richard received a letter from this scientist, and I'm going to part read to you right now.

 And I'm going to let you decide for yourself what it may or may not mean.